Call-to-action is one of the most influential and common ways to bring clicks for more conversion rates by turning visitors into customers.

 So the customers can view the shop of KylieBaby directly if they please easily.

-Call-to-Action (CTA) is one of the essential elements to creating a successful Google Ads campaign.
+Call-to-Action (CTA) is one of the essential elements of creating a successful Google Ads campaign.

 A CTA is an instruction for the user on proceeding, such as "Buy Now" or "Learn More."

-The first example for Google Ads CTA is Cigna, an insurance company.
+The first example of Google Ads CTA is Cigna, an insurance company.

-They put two different CTA for their ad; one is a "Contact Us" button, and the other matches the headline.
+They put two different CTA for their ad:

 The second one is Spotify's Ad.
 Their headline includes CTA "Try 1 Month Free" and "Unlimited Skips" to promote their offerings.